 No State, No Banks, No Compromise

-Three requirements for Hyperbitcoinization by Frank Braun
+Three requirements for Hyperbitcoinizationby Frank Braun

 What does Bitcoin need to succeed in the long-run?
 How will Hyperbitcoinization become possible?
 Before we elaborate on this, let’s put Bitcoin into the wider context of the counter-economy.